FAQs » Related » Resources » Reply » Ask a Question

 |« Wiring Connections for a Heated Exhaust Fan||Wiring a Switch for a Ceiling Fan »|

 The Process of an Electrical Service Upgrade

-The Basic Procedure for the Electrical Service Upgrade: The Electricians Task of a Home Electrical Service Upgrade.
-The process of upgrading the main panel will depending greatly on the condition of the existing panel and the number of electrical circuits.
+Planning for a Home Electrical Service Upgrade: The Basic Procedure for the Electrical Service Upgrade, The Electricians Task of a Home Electrical Service Upgrade.

 Upgrading a Home Electrical Service Panel

 - The electrical company said something that did not make sense to me, that we have to move the service wire to the new weather head ourselves.
 Does that make sense?

 - How does one turn off the power from the pole then, so that our electrician can work on connecting the wires?